 Determining Who Needs a Bible Translation.

 Language Assessment is foundational in the Bible Translation task.
-Also known as survey, language assessment is crucial to determine if a language group needs a Bible translation.
+Also known as survey, language assessment plays a key role in helping to determine if a language group needs a Bible translation.
 Survey can indicate:

-To do these things survey specialists travel from place to place in a language area administering questionaires, comparing word lists and doing intelligibility testing through interviews or using stories on tape.
+To do these things survey specialists travel from place to place in a language area administering questionnaires, comparing word lists and doing language intelligibility testing through interviews or using stories on tape.
 The testing helps the team determine how well the local people understand others from different towns.

-Language Assessment is at the cutting edge of frontier missions.
+Language Assessment is at the cutting edge of the work, with surveyors often being the first point of connection with the language communities. .
 Surveyors use scientific research methods, the results of which can benefit not just Bible translation, but other agencies interested in minority groups.
 Surveyors must work long hours under often rugged conditions, but the experience opens up a whole new world of discovery!

 Information on Languages